peterbrittain/asciimatics/README.rst

 How to use it?
 --------------

-Create a curses window, create a Screen, put together a Scene using some Effects and then get the Screen to play it.
+Create a Screen, put together a Scene using some Effects and then get the Screen to play it.

 .. code-block:: python